A Global University

 There are many ways to keep up-to-date about campus news and events.
-These include the YaleNews Web site, which features stories, videos, and slide-shows about Yale people and programs (http://news.yale.edu); the interactive Yale Calendar of Events (http://events.yale.edu/opa); and the University’s social media channels on Facebook, Twitter, Instagram, Tumblr, LinkedIn, and YouTube.
+These include the YaleNews website, which features stories, videos, and slide-shows about Yale people and programs (news.yale.edu); the interactive Yale Calendar of Events (events.yale.edu/opa); and the University’s social media channels on Facebook, Twitter, Instagram, Tumblr, LinkedIn, and YouTube.

-The collections of the Yale Peabody Museum of Natural History, which celebrates the 150th anniversary of its founding in 2016, comprise more than thirteen million specimens and artifacts in ten curatorial divisions: anthropology, botany, entomology, historical scientific instruments, invertebrate paleontology, invertebrate zoology, mineralogy and meteoritics, paleobotany, vertebrate paleontology, and vertebrate zoology.
-About 5,000 objects are on public display, and the collections are invaluable to researchers at Yale and around the globe, offering a remarkable record of Earth, its life, and its cultures.
+The Yale Peabody Museum of Natural History, founded in 1866, houses more than thirteen million specimens and objects in ten curatorial divisions: anthropology, botany, entomology, historical scientific instruments, invertebrate paleontology, invertebrate zoology, mineralogy and meteoritics, paleobotany, vertebrate paleontology, and vertebrate zoology.
+The renowned collections provide crucial keys to the history of Earth and its life-forms, and in some cases are the only remaining traces of animals, plants, and cultures that have disappeared.
+About 5,000 objects are on public display, including the original “type” specimens—first of its kind—of Brontosaurus,Stegosaurus, and Triceratops.

 There are more than eighty endowed lecture series held at Yale each year on subjects ranging from anatomy to theology, and including virtually all disciplines.

 More than five hundred musical events take place at the University during the academic year.
-In addition to recitals by graduate students and faculty artists, the School of Music presents the Yale Philharmonia Orchestra, the Oneppo Chamber Music Series, the Duke Ellington Jazz Series, the Horowitz Piano Series, New Music New Haven, Yale Opera, and concerts at the Yale Collection of Musical Instruments, as well as performances by the Yale Choral Artists.
-The Yale Summer School of Music/Norfolk Chamber Music Festival presents the New Music Workshop Chamber Choir and Conducting Workshop, along with its six-week Chamber Music Session.
-Many of these concerts stream live on the School’s Web site (http://music.yale.edu), the Norfolk Web site (http://norfolk.yale.edu), and the Collection of Musical Instruments Web site (http://collection.yale.edu).
+In addition to recitals by graduate students and faculty artists, the School of Music presents the Yale Philharmonia, the Oneppo Chamber Music Series, the Ellington Jazz Series, the Horowitz Piano Series, New Music New Haven, Yale Opera, and concerts at the Yale Collection of Musical Instruments, as well as performances by the Yale Choral Artists.
+The Yale Summer School of Music/Norfolk Chamber Music Festival presents the New Music Workshop and the Chamber Choir and Choral Conducting Workshop, in addition to the six-week Chamber Music Session.
+Many of these concerts stream live on the School’s website (music.yale.edu), the Norfolk website (norfolk.yale.edu), and the Collection of Musical Instruments website (collection.yale.edu).
 Additionally, the School presents the Iseman Broadcasts of the Metropolitan Opera Live in HD free to members of the Yale community.
-Undergraduate organizations include the Yale Concert Band, the Yale Glee Club, the Yale Symphony Orchestra, and numerous other singing and instrumental groups.
+Undergraduate organizations include the Yale Bands, the Yale Glee Club, the Yale Symphony Orchestra, and numerous other singing and instrumental groups.
 The Department of Music sponsors the Yale Collegium, Yale Baroque Opera Project, productions of new music and opera, and undergraduate recitals.
 The Institute of Sacred Music presents Great Organ Music at Yale, the Yale Camerata, the Yale Schola Cantorum, and many other special events.

 For theatergoers, Yale and New Haven offer a wide range of dramatic productions at the University Theatre, Yale Repertory Theatre, Yale School of Drama, Yale Cabaret, Long Wharf Theatre, and Shubert Performing Arts Center.

-The McDougal Graduate Student Center in the Hall of Graduate Studies provides space, endowed funding, and resources for building intellectual, cultural, and social community among graduate students, and for enhancing professional development activities across the departments of the Graduate School.
-The McDougal Center houses the Graduate Student Life Office and the Office of Diversity and Equal Opportunity.
-Cooperating partners who share McDougal Center spaces and funding are the Office of Career Strategy (http://ocs.yale.edu) and the Yale Center for Teaching and Learning’s Teaching Center and Graduate Writing Center, which provide individual advising, programs, and resources to assist Graduate School students and alumni/ae (http://ctl.yale.edu).
-In the Graduate Student Life Office, McDougal Fellows, who are current graduate students, plan and organize socials; public service activities; arts, music, and cultural events; sports and wellness activities; religious life events; and events for international students and graduate students with children.
-The McDougal Center facilities welcome the participation of postdoctoral fellows, alumni/ae of the Graduate School, students from other Yale professional schools, and members of the larger Yale community.
-The center has a large common room with comfortable furnishings for study or lounging, an e-mail kiosk, WiFi, newspapers and magazines, and the student-run Blue Dog Café, which serves coffee and light foods.
-Other resources include a large meeting room with AV equipment, a small meeting room, a music practice room, a lactation room, and an ITS print station.
+The McDougal Graduate Student Center, in its interim location on the second floor at 135 Prospect Street (Founders Hall), provides space, endowed funding, and resources for building intellectual, cultural, and social community among graduate students, and for enhancing professional development activities across the departments of the Graduate School.
+The McDougal Center houses the Graduate Student Life Office and the Office of Graduate Student Development and Diversity.
+Cooperating partners who share McDougal Center spaces and funding are the Office of Career Strategy (ocs.yale.edu) and the Yale Center for Teaching and Learning’s Teaching Center and Graduate Writing Center, which provide individual advising, programs, and resources to assist Graduate School students and alumni/ae (ctl.yale.edu).
+In the Graduate Student Life Office, McDougal Fellows, who are current graduate students, plan and organize socials; public service activities; arts, music, and cultural events; sports and wellness activities; and events for international students and graduate students with children.
+McDougal GSL also registers and supports graduate student organizations.
+The center has a large common room with comfortable furnishings for study or lounging, WiFi, newspapers and magazines, a microwave, and coffee, tea, and chilled water service.
+Other center resources include a large multipurpose meeting room with AV equipment, a lactation room, and lockers.
 The McDougal Center is open weekdays, weeknights, and weekends during the academic year, with reduced hours during recesses and summer.
-For more information or to sign up for various e-mail notes, please see http://gsas.yale.edu/life-yale/mcdougal-graduate-student-center; tel., 203.432.BLUE; e-mail, email@example.com.
+For more information or to sign up for e-mail notes, please see gsas.yale.edu/life-yale/mcdougal-graduate-student-center; tel., 203.432.BLUE; e-mail, firstname.lastname@example.org.

-The religious and spiritual resources of Yale University serve all students, faculty, and staff of all faiths.
-These resources are coordinated and/or supported through the University Chaplaincy (located on the lower level of Bingham Hall on Old Campus); the University Church in Yale in Battell Chapel, an open and affirming ecumenical Christian congregation; and Yale Religious Ministries, the on-campus association of professionals representing numerous faith traditions.
+This year marks the ninetieth anniversary of the University Chaplaincy at Yale.
+The religious and spiritual resources of the University serve all students, faculty, and staff of all faiths.
+These resources are coordinated and/or supported through the Chaplaincy (located on the lower level of Bingham Hall on Old Campus); the University Church in Yale in Battell Chapel, an open and affirming ecumenical Christian congregation; and Yale Religious Ministries, the on-campus association of professionals representing numerous faith traditions.
 This association includes the Saint Thomas More Catholic Chapel and Center at Yale and the Joseph Slifka Center for Jewish Life at Yale, and it supports Buddhist, Hindu, and Muslim life professionals; several Protestant denominational and nondenominational ministries; and student religious groups such as the Baha’i Association, the Yale Hindu Student Council, the Muslim Student Association, and many others.
 Hours for the Chaplain’s Office during the academic term are Monday through Thursday from 8:30 a.m. to 11 p.m., Friday from 8:30 a.m. to 5 p.m., and Sunday evenings from 5 to 11.
-Additional information is available at http://chaplain.yale.edu.
+Additional information is available at chaplain.yale.edu.

 Approximately fifty club sports come under the jurisdiction of the Office of Outdoor Education and Club Sports.
 Most of the teams are for undergraduates, but a few are available to graduate and professional school students.
 Yale undergraduates, graduate and professional school students, faculty, staff, and alumni/ae may use the Yale Outdoor Education Center (OEC), which consists of 1,500 acres surrounding a mile-long lake in East Lyme, Connecticut.
 The facility includes overnight cabins and campsites, a pavilion and dining hall available for group rental, and a waterfront area with supervised swimming, rowboats, canoes, stand-up paddleboards, and kayaks.
 Adjacent to the lake, a shaded picnic grove and gazebo are available to visitors.
-In another area of the property, hiking trails surround a wildlife marsh.
+In a more remote area of the facility, hiking trails loop the north end of the property; trail maps and directions are available on-site at the field office.
 The OEC runs seven days a week from the third week of June through Labor Day.
-For more information, call 203.432.2492 or visit http://sportsandrecreation.yale.edu.
+For more information, including mid-September weekend availability, call 203.432.2492 or visit sportsandrecreation.yale.edu.

 Office of International Students and Scholars